c-s-cook/express-jwt-auth/ReadMe.md

 ## Credits:
 ### Original code & tutorial by Shaun P. / The NetNinga
 <br>
-The *og-tutorial* branch contains the all functioning code (asside from .env) immediately after completing Shaun's tutorial series.
+The *og-tutorial* branch contains the all functioning code (aside from .env) immediately after completing Shaun's tutorial series.

 <br>